Leaps Beyond the Seen: Reinforced Reasoning Augmented Generation for Clinical Notes: Methodology

-\textbf{Concept-Level Retrieval.} Once the next semantic group $k_t$ is selected by the policy network, the retriever proceeds to \underline{identify concepts within this group to extend the} \underline{reasoning paths.} This step grounds the high-level group selection in a concrete concept-to-concept transition within the medical KG.
-We mainly have two actions for retrieving concepts in the selected group $k_t$, as shown in Figure~\ref{fig:retrieval}(b).
+\textbf{Concept-Level Retrieval.} Once the next semantic cluster $k_t$ is selected, the retriever proceeds to \underline{identify concepts within this cluster} \underline{to extend the reasoning paths.} This step grounds the high-level cluster selection in a concrete concept-to-concept transition within the medical KG.
+We mainly have two actions for retrieving concepts in the selected cluster $k_t$, as shown in Figure~\ref{fig:framework}(b).